open-mmlab/mmsegmentation/docs/useful_tools.md

 - `--checkpoint` : The path of a model checkpoint file.
 - `--output-file`: The path of output ONNX model.
 If not specified, it will be set to `tmp.onnx`.
 - `--input-img` : The path of an input image for conversion and visualize.
 - `--shape`: The height and width of input tensor to the model.
-If not specified, it will be set to img_scale of testpipeline.
+If not specified, it will be set to img_scale of test_pipeline.
 - `--rescale-shape`: rescale shape of output, set this value to avoid OOM, only work on `slide` mode.
 - `--show`: Determines whether to print the architecture of the exported model.
 If not specified, it will be set to `False`.
 - `--verify`: Determines whether to verify the correctness of an exported model.
 If not specified, it will be set to `False`.